Key takeaways

 Drug interactions of Valium vs. Xanax

-All benzodiazepines, including Valium and Xanax, have the ability to worsen the respiratory depression caused by opioids.
-The concomitant use of Valium or Xanax with opioids such as hydrocodone or morphine may cause severe respiratory depression and sedation leading to coma or death.
+All benzodiazepines, including Valium and Xanax, can worsen the respiratory depression caused by opioids.
+The concomitant use of Valium or Xanax with opioids such as hydrocodone or morphine may cause severe respiratory depression and sedation, leading to coma or death.
 Patients should be monitored closely if this combination becomes medically necessary, and the combination should be used for the shortest duration possible.

-The CNS depression caused by Valium and Xanax can enhance or be enhanced by other medications which also cause CNS depression, such as anticonvulsants, alcohol, and other psychotropic medications.
-The use of more than one CNS depressive medication should be monitored closely.
+The CNS depression caused by Valium and Xanax can enhance or be enhanced by other medications that also cause CNS depression, such as anticonvulsants, alcohol, and other psychotropic medications.
+Patients who take more than one CNS depressive medication should be under close medical supervision and monitored for potential side effects such as extreme drowsiness or confusion.

 Valium and Xanax are both processed by the liver, and certain medications may speed up or slow down their metabolism when taken at the same time.
 Enzyme inhibitors will increase benzodiazepine levels by slowing metabolism, and some examples include fluoxetine, ketoconazole, and omeprazole.
-Enzyme inducers, such as carbamazepine, will speed up metabolism.
+Enzyme inducers, such as carbamazepine, will speed up metabolism and cause the effects of the benzodiazepine drug class to wear off sooner than expected.

 Drug | Drug Class | Valium | Xanax |